Forming Web-links for protein files and alignments

 Automated generation of the Web-address

-STRAP assists the generation of the Web links.
+STRAP assists the generation of the Web link which if clicked loads the sequences of the current project.
 With the STRAP dialog Publish alignment in Web pages in the menu "File" users can automatically generate the Web-address (URL).
-Press F10 if the menu-bar is hidden.
-Knowledge of the syntax described in this page is not required.

 Web-variables in the URL

-The variables load= or align= or alignAndRearange= contain one or several protein references in form of URLs or in the form Database-colon-ID.
+The variables load= or align= or alignAndRearange= contain one or several protein references.
+A protein reference may be an URL or an Database-ID followed by colon and an entry ID.
 Unless loaded with the variable "load=" proteins will be aligned after loading.
 For this purpose the 3D-superposition program TM-align and the sequence alignment program ClustalW are combined.
 With "alignAndRearange=" the proteins are reordered according to sequence similarity.

 Additional web variables provide further options: